 Students have different ways of dealing with pressure in schools that create a competitive environment.
 The bad news is, some people can’t handle the pressure in the traditional classroom setup.
 According to a 2014 article by Amy Novotney for the American Psychological Association, students have been exposed to increased risks of anxiety, depression as well as suicidal thoughts.
 Between 2012 and 2013, almost half of the students who participated in the survey revealed that they attended counseling sessions for mental health concerns.
 With online learning, you can have interactions with classmates and instructors in an environment that is suitable for learning and not for competing with others.

 #5 – It costs less

-An average graduating student has college debt that reaches over US$37,000, in the USA.
-Learning in the traditional way means you will pay for the classes, accommodation, meals, activity fees and books.
+In the USA, the average graduating student has college debt that reaches over $37,000.
+Learning in the traditional way means you will pay for the classes, accommodation, meals, activity fees, and books.
 Online learning comes at a much lower cost since you don’t have to pay for things such as paper handouts, classroom space, desks, chairs, and other supplies.

 The Corporate Finance Institute offers online courses that can be taken on-demand from anywhere in the world.
 Here are some additional resources to take a look into: